 evaluative role to provide additional help.
 Members of the Assistance Team will include the primary evaluator, the instructional supervisor, and a colleague who is knowledgeable of the content area of the employee requiring assistance.
 An employee who is assigned an Assistance Team will be informed that if the standard is not met, the district may choose to terminate the employment of the teacher or administrator.

-Evaluatees have appeal rights as explained in Appendix E.
+Evaluatees have appeal rights as explained in Appendix G.